NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_thingy.md

 ### Nordic Thingy:91

+!!! note "Note"
+    Make sure to check the partition layout configuration when programming the Nordic Thingy:91 firmware.
+    See [Updating the Thingy:91 firmware using nRF Connect for Desktop apps](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/thingy91/thingy91_updating_fw_celmon.html) for more information.

 === "Updating nRF52840 SoC firmware"

     To update the nRF52840 SoC firmware on the Thingy:91 using the nRF9160 DK as an external debug probe, complete the following steps: